How does online shopping affect offline price sensitivity?: Setting and Data

 \subsection{Setting}

-We study consumers’ offline purchase behavior and price sensitivity using data from a leading pet supplies retailer in Brazil.
+We use data from a leading pet supplies retailer in Brazil.
 This firm operates in a multichannel environment, with over 200 brick-and-mortar stores nationwide and a digital presence through both a mobile app and an e-commerce website.
 The retailer offers a broad selection of pet-related products, including food, medicines, hygiene and grooming items, toys, and accessories.
 To track consumer purchases across online and offline channels, the retailer uses Brazil’s National Identification Number, which provides a unique identifier for each customer.
 Online purchases - whether through the app or website - require customers to log into their accounts, making all such transactions traceable to individual IDs.
 For brick-and-mortar purchases, customers provide their ID at checkout, although it is not mandatory.
-According to the retailer, around a quarter of offline transactions are not associated with a customer ID, and this rate has remained stable throughout the study period.
+According to the retailer, around a quarter of offline transactions are not associated with a customer ID, and this rate has remained stable throughout the study period.\footnote{The fact that this rate has remained stable despite the fact that there was a spike in online shopping adoption during COVID-19 reassures us that the adoption of online shopping does not affect it.}

 The dataset spans 30 months, from January 1, 2019, to June 30, 2021, and covers all transactions (online and offline) linked to identifiable customers.
 Each transaction includes a unique order ID and detailed product-level information, such as price, quantity, brand, category (e.g., dry food or hygiene), and purchase channel.